 MSC developments in 2022

-These letters are clearly worrying to receive, and the demand for payments (typically for a single tax year – 2018/19, for example) appear to be completely unrelated to the actual difference between the money earned by a contractor during the tax year in question, and the total tax owed under PAYE rules – if the contractor was a traditional employee.
+These letters are clearly worrying to receive, and the demand for payments (typically for a single tax year – 2018/19, for example) appears to be unrelated to the actual difference between the money earned by a contractor during the tax year in question, and the total tax owed under PAYE rules – if the contractor was a traditional employee.

 It seems hard to understand how a typical contractor accountancy firm could possibly be an MSC Provider, given the attributes required to meet the legal definition we described earlier in this article.